Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides clear usage context: 'Useful when the image is larger than 20MB or reused across prompts.'
-This gives specific scenarios for when to use this tool.
-It doesn't explicitly state when NOT to use it or name alternatives among the sibling tools, but the context provided is helpful and practical.
+The description provides a specific use case: 'Useful when the image is larger than 20MB or reused across prompts.'
+This gives clear context for when to use the tool, though it does not explicitly state when not to use it or provide alternative tools.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.